 E-mail address: email@example.com

 I maintain an open door policy for office hours.
-I come to the office early each morning and if I am not tied up in a meeting or talking to another student I am available to you.
+If I am in my office and if I am not tied up in a meeting or talking to another student I am available to you.

 Prerequisites for EMAT 4600/6600:

 MATH 2210, MATH 2250 or permission of the instructor.

 Middle school teachers have in the past been recommended for this course.
 It appears not to be a "good fit."
 Please talk with me and other students in the class before you panic and flee.
 We will work with you to make the course a positive experience.
 The Project InterMath web site provides a rich source of problem material specifically developed for Middle School Mathematics teachers.

 This course will concentrate on solving, or attempting solve, mathematics problems.
 How can one implement problems solving goals and activities in mathematics instruction without first becoming a problem solver?